swapnavivek304/Freelance-Data-Analysis-Project-1/README.md

 Prepared a detailed video presentation on the report generated in Microsoft Power BI and shared that with the client.

 Result\
 The client was extremely happy at the findings, provided recommendation in LinkedIn and later informed me that the insights helped them to increase customer base by 25% and net profit by 30%.
+Also, around 40% of website visitors could be converted to potential customers.

 Skills
 Google Analytics (GA4)